 Public Law 114-113 requires a fee for employers with 50 or more employees in the US with more than half on H-1B or L-1 visa status

-7. Instruct the Foreign Worker to Apply for Visa Admission
+Step 7.
+Instruct the Foreign Worker to Apply for Visa Admission

-After you have filed Form I-129, you wait for approval.
+After you have filed Form I-129, you will wait for the approval.
 That will come when you receive Form I-797 from the USCIS.
 This is not a form you fill out, but one that lets you know the government has approved your application.

 Upon receipt of Form I-797, you can inform your worker that they can now apply for visa admission into the US.
-Your worker will need to take a copy of Form I-797 with them to a US embassy or consulate in their home country and apply in person for their H-1B visa.
-Once approved, they’ll then need to apply with the US Customs and Border Protection (CBP) for admission into the US on H-1B status.
+Your worker must take a copy of Form I-797 with them to a US embassy or consulate in their home country and apply in person for their H-1B visa.
+Once approved, they’ll need to apply with the US Customs and Border Protection (CBP) for admission into the US on H-1B status.
 They will be allowed to enter the country for up to three years and have unrestricted travel rights.
 After the initial three years, you can apply for an extension.

 When your new employee arrives in the US, which could be nearly a year after you started this process, you still need to follow your normal onboarding procedures.
-For employment verification purposes, you will still need to complete the I-9.
+For employment verification purposes, you will still need to complete Form I-9.
 Failing to comply with employment verification requirements could lead to your worker being deported and your company being barred from sponsoring workers in the future.

 Why Small Businesses Should Consider Sponsoring an Employee